FilipKucherenkov/DistroWatch_Scraper/README.md

 # DistroWatch_Scraper

-## Simple Scraper to scrape data from https://distrowatch.com for new Linux distributions
+* Simple Pyhon Scraper used for extracting data from https://distrowatch.com for new Linux distributions
-## Uses Scrapy, look https://docs.scrapy.org/en/latest/ for more information
+* Uses Scrapy, look https://docs.scrapy.org/en/latest/ for more information